-Lately I’ve been messing up my morning routine.
-The closeness of smartphone to my sleeping bad was kinda devastating.
+Lately, I’ve been messing up my morning routine.
+The closeness of the smartphone to my sleeping bad was kinda devastating.
 I was skipping the usual morning ritual filled with workouts and getting in the groove fast.

-But somewhere along the lines I’ve learned that I like this slow start of the day.
+But somewhere along the lines, I’ve learned that I like this slow start of the day.
 I systematically through my social media.
-App.net, Google+ and than some Twitter.
+App.net, Google+ and then some Twitter.
 All on my smartphone.
-And at certain point I am DONE.
+And at a certain point, I am DONE.
 I have no compelling urge to check it again.

 If you have a compelling urge for social (like I do), try moving it to the morning instead of late night

 Because as I am thinking about this, I realize how much I love doing it.
 And perhaps I would fare far better if I was reading a book, and re-programming myself with some long-form reading, I find that, as long as I am mindful about what I am doing, it doesn’t necessarily need to be something productive.